sx65/roblox-dumper-macos/README.md

 Roblox Dumper is a tool that connects to a running Roblox game and automatically scans memory to find offsets for various classes and properties.
 It generates offset files in multiple formats that you can use in your own external/projects.

+-- Made by jonah, added mac support by SX65

 ## Setup Guide
 - https://dumper.jonah.cool/setup-guide